-Once everything dried, I taped off the top of the desk, to make sure the legs and inside were protected.
+Once everything dried, I taped off the top of the desk to ensure the legs and inside were protected.
 Then, I mixed the Glaze Coat for the top.
 I wanted the top to have a shiny and durable finish, while the legs kept more of a weathered wood look.

 FYI: I sprayed the legs and the inside with a sealer.
 The Unicorn Spit should be sealed because if left, it could smear if it were to get wet.

 Step 12: Time to break out the Glaze Coat!

 I poured the Glaze Coat onto the top of the desk and spread it around.
 I used my stir stick to get it moving.
 Depending on the size of the piece you are glazing, you might want to use something larger like a paint stick.

 I used my torch to pop the bubbles.
 If you watch me regularly, I use a lighter for many of my resin crafts.
 However, for large items, I prefer my torch because it covers more area more quickly.
 It’s a much more efficient way to do it.

 I found a small bud vase that fit well into the inkwell and then I added a silk flower.
 You can add a fresh flower instead and change it up for the seasons.

 This is how it looks all done!
 It has a fun weathered, beachy feel to it!